How (And When) To Change Your Mortgage Lender

 Can You Change Your Mortgage Lender?

-Prospective home buyers are free to change mortgage lenders at any point in the home shopping process before service begins.
+For those at different stages in the home buying process, the question top-of-mind may be "Can I switch lenders before closing or during underwriting”?
+To put it simply, prospective home buyers are free to change mortgage lenders at any point in the home shopping process before service begins.
 Once mortgage servicing or repayment of the mortgage begins, the only way to change mortgage servicers is to refinance the mortgage.

 When Might You Consider Changing Mortgage Lenders?

 There are two common reasons for considering a switch: a better home loan offer or a bad customer experience from your old lender.